-This 12-week program takes riders who have demonstrated consistent control at the walk and trot to the next level of horsemanship.
-In this session, students will be concentrating on the practical skills and knowledge necessary for the rider to earn Level 2 certification through the CHA (Certified Horsemanship Association).
+This program takes riders who have demonstrated consistent control at the walk and trot to the next level.
+Students will be concentrating on the practical skills and knowledge necessary for the rider to earn Level 2 certification through CHA (Certified Horsemanship Association).
 Riders entering this program who have not taken the Level 1 riding exam must receive permission from an instructor, either as an existing student, or after riding in an assessment lesson.
-Students will learn to independently adjust their stirrups, and will each take part in a 45-minute group riding lesson.
-After mastering steering and control at the trot, while maintaining proper riding position, students will turn their attention to the canter.
-The Saddle Club program focuses on transitions, and aims for students to attain safe control of their horse at the canter on the rail.*

 *Because safety is our priority, the lesson objectives of the riding program are wholly dependent upon the demonstrated progress of the students; advancement through these objectives is at the discretion of the instructor.

-To test out of Saddle Club, riders must have successfully completed the CHA Level 2 written and riding tests, which means they have learned the canter and have been introduced to cross-rails and ground poles.
+To test out of Saddle Club, riders must have successfully completed the CHA Level 2 written and riding tests, having learned the canter and have been introduced to cross-rails and ground poles.
 At this point, the rider is ready to join Bridle Club.

 Tuition is $425 per month (4 classes).
 Monthly billing discount available.